shim0114/shim0114.github.io/_pages/about.md

 I’m a first-year PhD student at The University of Tokyo, mentored by Professor [Yutaka Matsuo](https://ymatsuo.com/en/).

-My research enthusiasm lies in understanding and controlling video generation models.
-My ultimate goal is to achieve an interactive and highly controllable generation that fully leverages the video model's priors on world dynamics.
+My research is driven by a passion to understand and control the worlds modeled by deep generative models.
+My ultimate goal is to build real-time, interactive world models that can seamlessly manifest human imagination into reality.

+To move toward this goal, my research focuses on video diffusion models and world models, with recent work on alignment and memory mechanisms for long-horizon, interactive video generation.